 A Buying Guide for Your New Wading Boots

-The discussion below looks at things that anglers should consider when buying wading boots, and the top five best wading boots.
+The discussion below looks at things that anglers should consider when buying wading boots, from studs to waterproofing.
+Plus, we recommend the top five best wading boots (and the best wading shoes and sandals too).
 If you’re looking for full waders then check out our best fly fishing waders article.

 The Type of Sole

-The sole should provide a firm grip when navigating slippery and rocky surfaces.
-Fly fishing boots are made of different types of soles, which offers various benefits to the user.
+The sole of your wading boots should provide a firm grip when navigating slippery and rocky surfaces.
+Fly fishing boots are made with a range of different types of soles, like rubber or felt.
+These different materials offer various benefits to the user when wading and casting out a fly.

-The most widely used material is synthetic leather like the Nubuck or microfiber such as nylon or polyester.
-These materials allow water to flow in and out of the shoes, and this eliminates the burdensome feel that comes with wet boots.
+The most widely used material for wading boots is synthetic leather like the Nubuck or microfiber such as nylon or polyester.
+These materials allow water to flow in and out of the shoes, and this eliminates the burdensome feel that comes with wet wading boots.

 Neoprene waders are ideal for cold water anglers.
-They are durable, provide waterproof insulating warmth and come in different thickness to enhance comfort.
-For moderate climates, anglers should buy neoprene boots with 3mm and 5-7mm thickness respectively for colder climates.
+Boots made from neoprene are durable, provide waterproof insulating warmth, and come in different thickness to enhance comfort.
+For moderate climates, anglers should buy neoprene wading boots/waders with 3mm and 5-7mm thickness respectively for colder climates.
 Neoprene is buoyant, which a bonus for float-tube fishing.

-Nylon boots are ideal for fishers looking for cheap, lightweight waders.
-However, the boots warm up fast and do not breathe as well.
-The other downside of nylon boots is they cause your feet to freeze during cold weather.
+Nylon wading boots are ideal for fishers looking for cheap, lightweight waders.
+However, the wading boots warm up fast and do not breathe as well, so are less comfortable than other options.
+The other downside of nylon boots is that they provide less insulaton so your feet will freeze during cold weather.

-Manufacturers like Simms apply a DWR (durable water repellent) coating to create a waterproof feature.
+Manufacturers like Simms apply a DWR (durable water repellent) coating to provide a waterproof feature for your wading boots.
 DWR is a fluoropolymer treatment that reduces water absorption and rapidly restores the normal weight after leaving the river.
 The coating wears out after prolonged use, but anglers can restore it using a waterproofing spray.

 Important Wading Boot Considerations